"Princess Shayna’s Invisible Visible Gift" Characters’ Back-Story

 What distinguishes a fairytale from other stories is the fact that it speaks to the very heart and soul of the child within all of us.
 I believe that everyone can relate to this fairytale.
 Princess Shayna’s story confirms that life can present difficulties, but with good self-esteem and a loving and supportive family and community environment, we all can develop the courage to meet life’s obstacles and turn them into opportunities, just as Princess Shayna does.

 The story also acknowledges a significant fact: that no one is perfect, not even a princess.
 That message is especially important to children and their families who have to face diabetes management challenges in their lives.
+The message also is meaningful to any individual who faces physical, mental or educational challenges in their life.

 The order of this back-story and the characters and objects are listed as they appear in the fairytale.
 I trust that you will enjoy reading this extensive list, which includes my family history and humor.